Model Quiz Results

 Through identity exploration, social-emotional learning, and community building, nXu catalyzes students and educators to develop their purpose, invest in their future, and live thriving lives.
 According to nXu, purpose is a fundamental human motive at the root of major markers of success throughout one’s life.
 Youth with a strong sense of purpose experience greater life satisfaction and physical, mental, and emotional well-being; perform better in school; and have higher rates of college retention.
 Adults with a strong sense of purpose also experience greater life satisfaction, financial and professional success, resiliency, and longevity.

-nXu’s CASEL-aligned Purpose & SEL model—specifically, its curriculum—is currently being implemented in a growing number of middle and high schools across the country, where students experience significant growth in their sense of purpose and associated social-emotional constructs. nXu offers cohort learning opportunities, professional development, direct model implementation, and more to schools interested in implementing its model.
+nXu’s CASEL-aligned Purpose & SEL model—specifically, its Nexus Curriculum—is currently being implemented in a growing number of middle and high schools across the country, where students experience significant growth in their sense of purpose and associated social-emotional constructs. nXu offers cohort learning opportunities, professional development, direct model implementation, and more to schools interested in implementing its model.

 Career & Technical Education